 Demo Account Regulated By MT4 Integration Yes ASIC, CySEC, DFSA, FSC, FSCA Yes Min.
 Deposit Min.
 Trade Leverage $5 0.01 Lots 1:30

 Kwakol Markets is a Nigerian headquartered broker with strong regulatory oversight in Australia and Canada.
 A great selection of trading assets are available, including synthetic products that simulate realistic market activity.
 Clients can trade on the MT4, MT5 and cTrader platforms, as well as a copy trading solution whereby a fee is only paid on profitable trades.

 Demo Account Regulated By MT4 Integration Yes ASIC, FINTRAC Yes Min.
 Deposit Min.
 Trade Leverage £250 0.01 Lots 1:1000

 What is Day Trading?

 Day trading is the potentially lucrative trading method of buying and selling a security within the same trading day.
 It is based on the speculation of a financial instrument going up or down in price.
-Day trading can be achieved in any marketplace, but in the UK is most commonly practiced with the trading of Foreign Exchange (Forex), and Stocks.
-As well, Options and a number of Futures Contracts are commonly day traded in the markets.
+Day trading can be achieved in any marketplace, but in the UK is most commonly practiced with the trading of Foreign Exchange (Forex), Stocks, Options and Futures Contracts.

 Generally speaking, day traders are well educated and highly invested in the investment practice of day trading.
 They watch and analyze the markets, keep up with the latest market moving news, and utilize high amounts of leverage (gearing) along with their carefully chosen strategies to benefit from small price movements in equities and the financial marketplace.